 Dental implants, on the other hand, will last you nearly a lifetime if you’re taking proper care of them.
 They are made of titanium, which bonds beautifully with your jawbone, giving the implant permanent stability.

 If you are looking to restore lost teeth or need to replace damaged ones, then you are already a great candidate for dental implants.
 Contact us for a consultation if any of the following apply to you:

 Keep yourself as healthy as you can.
 Drink plenty of water, brush your teeth twice a day, and floss regularly.
 We’ll give you more information about specifics after your consultation appointment.

 One of the great things about dental implants is that they don’t require any additional care like dentures do.
-The sturdy materials they’re made of keep them from getting cavities or infection, but they still need to be cleaned, just like your other teeth do.
-Just brush and floss your teeth like normal and don’t forget your regular visits to McCullough Dental every six months!
+The sturdy materials they’re made of keep them from getting cavities or infections, but they still need to be cleaned, just like your other teeth do.
+Just brush your teeth every day, floss once a day, and don’t forget your regular visits to McCullough Dental every six months!

 If this ever happens, don’t sweat!
 We are happy to fix broken implant restorations!
-An implant restoration is the part of the implant process where we attach the crown on top.
 If something happens to the crown of your implant, we can replace it for you!
 We can also replace implant posts.